blastcloud/guzzler/README.md

 ---

-Guzzle is a fantastic library for making HTTP requests, but it’s not necessarily the easiest package to use in tests.
-You can mock the entire thing, but then you might also have to mock dozens of methods and several return types.
-It’s much easier to just use Guzzle.
-That’s where Guzzler comes in.
-This package covers the process of setting up a mock handler, recording history of requests, and provides several convenience methods for creating expectations and assertions on that history.
+Simplify your unit tests that use Guzzle with a mock-like syntax.
+Guzzler covers the process of setting up a mock handler, recording history of requests, and provides several convenience methods for creating expectations and assertions on that history.

 ## Example Usage